Seniors and Disabled Individuals

 c.
 Residency in the property as the primary residence for one year before seeking exemption, except for qualifying disabled veterans.

 d.
 Single applicant's adjusted gross annual income not exceeding $18,000; combined income for applicant and spouse not exceeding $24,750.
+Income excludes social security, railroad retirement tier I and disability-related income from adjusted gross income.

 In order to maintain our records and review income limits required for the exemptions, applicants must re-apply each year.
 For the Senior School property Tax Credit, once qualified for the program, applicants do not need to re-apply each year.
 However, if you move, please contact your county property tax office for instructions on how to ensure applicants continue to receive the credit at the new residence.

-Married and Unmarried Taxpayers
+Single and Married Taxpayers

 Individuals who are married, jointly own property, and only one spouse is over 65, the property is treated as if wholly owned by each spouse for the purposes of this credit.
 However, no more than one credit per property may be granted in any one year.
 The spouse over age 65 must complete the "primary section" of the application, the spouse who is the co-owner must complete the "co-owner section" of the application.